matthias-bs/BresserWeatherSensorReceiver/README.md

    | [Adafruit Feather ESP32S2 with Adafruit LoRa Radio FeatherWing](https://github.com/matthias-bs/BresserWeatherSensorReceiver#adafruit-feather-esp32s2-with-adafruit-lora-radio-featherwing)                                | "Adafruit Feather ESP32-S2" | n.a.               | ARDUINO_ADAFRUIT_FEATHER_ESP32S2   | SX1276 (RFM95W) | Wiring on the Featherwing:<br>E to IRQ<br>D to CS<br>C to RST<br>A to DI01 |

-The preprocessor will provide some output regarding the selected configuration if enabled in the Preferences ("Verbose Output"), e.g.
+The preprocessor will provide some output regarding the selected configuration if enabled in the Arduino IDE's Preferences ("Verbose Output"), e.g.
 ```
 ARDUINO_ADAFRUIT_FEATHER_ESP32S2 defined; assuming RFM95W FeatherWing will be used
 [...]